Email nurture campaigns are an effective way to engage leads. Learn sales experts' 14 best practices for successful email nurture campaigns.

 Here are some of the best CRMs for sales pipeline management:

-Salesforce Essentials is a leading CRM known for its advanced reporting and sales features.
+Salesforce is a leading CRM known for its advanced reporting and sales features.
 It lets you track early-stage leads and open opportunities in separate pipelines for easy management, and you can customize pipeline reports and dashboards to suit your needs.
-Pricing is $25 per user, per month, but they have a free 14-day trial.
+It also offers advanced contact records and collaboration features that make it easy for entire teams to work together.
+Pricing starts at $25 per user, per month, and they have a free 30-day trial.

 It’s important to select a CRM that fits your business's specific needs.
 Often, the best way to learn more about your current or another CRM and its pipeline functions is by getting on the phone with a customer service rep, explaining your goals, and asking them to show you a live demo.
 If you want deeper evaluations of the above tools or more CRM recommendations, check out our guide of the best sales pipeline software, where we highlight each CRM’s use case, cost, features, and more.